inHimIam/eCommerceProject/README.md

 Here we are creating an example of an Ecommerce website.
 In this case a place for an artist to feature their artwork and allow visitors to the site to get an Idea of how much a commission would cost.

-We will build an interface (secret route) for the admin (once verified) to easily monitor and keep track of the customer requests and update the status of each submission.

 Server side:
+-Admin Auth
+-An interface for a (secret route) for the admin (once verified) to easily monitor and keep track of the customer requests and update the status of each submission.
+-A poduct model to store CRUD operations of user requests -A user model to manage user login data

 Client side:
 This will feature a navigatable interface for viewing/featuring finished artwork using a carousel, upon click will feature across the entire page.